ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 take another one, just in case.
 ```

-Now disconnect the USB cable, put your Frohmage module in your rack and connect it
+Now disconnect the USB cable, put your Frohmager module in your rack and connect it
 to your case power, and turn it on.

-It's now time to make a break and have a good time with your Frohmage module!
+It's now time to make a break and have a good time with your Frohmager module!

-Ah! and something neat: if you decide to reuse the Frohmage panel to make your first
+Ah! and something neat: if you decide to reuse the Frohmager panel to make your first
 modules, we made the panel so that it's symmetrical.
 This means you can turn it the
 other way around, which allows you to start with a blank panel, and use a small chalk marker
 to design your front panel (to keep track which control is what) 🤯 How cool is that?